All you must know

 After a period of thirteen consecutive years of our Safety Index Rating, we decided that it is time for a fundamental change both in terms of methodology and calculation in itself.
-Why is that ?
-Let me explain.
+Why did we do that?
+Let us explain.

-Everyone who’s is involved in the airline business knows about the complexity of the system.
-There are dozens of factors that come to play to let an aircraft fly safely from point A to point B.
+Everyone who is involved in the airline business knows about the complexity of the system.
+There are dozens of factors that come into play to let an aircraft fly safely from point A to point B.

-We at JACDEC all agreed that its time for a next-level approach in measuring the safety of air-operators throughout the world.
+We at JACDEC all agreed that it’s time for a next-level approach to measuring the safety of air operators throughout the world.
 For thirteen years we focussed very much on the accident/incident history of each carrier and disregarded the variety of other influential parameters such as systemic operational risks.
-We found 2017 is the perfect year to start a new method of measuring safety by making full use of our extensive and steadily growing database where we stored over 14,000 single occurrences in civil air-transportation.
-In addition, we are doing all we can to bundle up all other safety-related factors such as whether an airline has passed a safety audit or whether the country it operates in is able to provide adequate safety oversight or what systemic risks to its everyday operations are prevailing.
-We also decided it is time to say goodbye to the way we used to present our Index.
+We found 2017 was the perfect year to start a new method of measuring safety by making full use of our extensive and steadily growing database where we stored almost 30,000 single occurrences in civil air transportation.
+In addition, we are doing all we can to bundle up all other safety-related factors such as whether an airline has passed a safety audit or whether the country it operates in is able to provide adequate safety oversight, or what systemic risks to its everyday operations are prevailing.
+We also decided it was time to say goodbye to the way we used to present our Index.
 A three-digit decimal number is no longer suitable to provide a clear and comprehensible depiction of an airline’s safety state.
 We agreed to express airline safety in a new way, a percentage number.

 We have 3 main categories which have an impact on the Risk Index:

 1) the Accident / Incidents (Hull Losses, fatalities, injuries),